Marietta Personal Injury Firm | Connelly Law, PC

 Bicycle Accident Attorney in Marietta, GA

-Protecting Injured Bicyclists in Metro Atlanta & Beyond
+Advocating for Injured Bicyclists Across Metro Atlanta & Beyond

 While no one wants to be involved in a bicycle accident, it’s important to be prepared.
 Securing experienced representation after a bicycle accident is a must.
 If you or a loved one was injured as a result of someone else’s negligence, our skilled bicycle accident attorney can help protect your rights and help recover the compensation you deserve in court.